yuriys-kentico/kontent-custom-element-samples/SyntaxHighlighter/README.md

 ## Usage

-If you want to use the Syntax Highlighter in your project in Kentico Cloud, follow these steps:
+If you want to use the Syntax Highlighter in your project in Kentico Kontent, follow these steps:

 * Host the Syntax Highlighter code on you end considering [the Kentico recommendations](https://developer.kenticocloud.com/docs/integrating-content-editing-features)
-* In Kentico Cloud open Content types tab
+* In Kentico Kontent open Content types tab
 * Open / create a content model to which you want to add the Syntax Highlighter
 * Add **Custom element** content element
 * Open configuration of the content element